 Shadowbase SZT configurations are suitable for applications that require continuous availability, but for which some small data loss is acceptable.
 A Shadowbase SZT configuration also offers the best solution for applications which cannot avoid or tolerate data collisions.
 Typical applications include telco applications (many call-related transactions worth pennies).
 Point-of-sale (POS) transactions are another example, because like ATM transactions, they generally have low value.
 However, if a POS application goes down, retailers cannot service customers using credit or debit cards.
 Shadowbase SZT should be considered the absolute minimum business continuity architecture for any mission-critical application, since it is only a small move from an active/passive architecture, and results in a significant benefit in terms of RTO.

-While a Shadowbase SZT architecture certainly offers continuous availability, there are other Shadowbase business continuity solutions which should also be considered, particularly a fully active/active architecture.
+While an HPE Shadowbase SZT architecture certainly offers continuous availability, there are other HPE Shadowbase business continuity solutions which should also be considered, particularly a fully active/active architecture.